mzazon/awesome-cloud-projects/aws/offline-first-mobile-applications-amplify-datastore/offline-first-mobile-applications-amplify-datastore.md

    echo "✅ Network status monitoring implemented"
    ```

+   Network status monitoring is now integrated with both DataStore events and device network information.
+This provides comprehensive connectivity awareness that helps users understand when their data can synchronize with the cloud.

 10. **Create Real-time Sync Manager**:

     The SyncManager provides centralized monitoring of DataStore synchronization events, enabling applications to provide detailed feedback about sync status, pending changes, and conflicts.
 This visibility helps users understand the application state and builds confidence in the offline-first experience.
 Real-time sync monitoring is essential for debugging and optimizing synchronization performance.